little-bear-labs/ipfs-chromium/README.md

 1. Outside of components/ipfs
    1. chrome/browser gains a dependency on components/ipfs
       1. Other apps may opt in as well.
-   2. in ChromeContentBrowserClient::WillCreateURLLoaderRequestInterceptors
+   2. In ChromeContentBrowserClient::WillCreateURLLoaderRequestInterceptors
       1. Instantiate an ipfs::Interceptor and add it to the list.
    3. ipfs:// and ipns:// URLs should be recongized in the omnibar
 2. New component "ipfs" contains classes:
    1. URLLoaderRequestInterceptor
-      1. checks the scheme against ipfs/ipns to decide whether to intercept
+      1. Checks the scheme against ipfs/ipns to decide whether to intercept
       2. Creates Loader for each IPFS/IPNS request
    2. Gateways - maintains a list of known http gateways
       1. Some are hard-coded
       2. An embedder has the option to add more
       3. Possible future work
-         1. browser settings for end-users to manage gateway list
+         1. Browser settings for end-users to manage gateway list
          2. Zeroconf
       4. Maintains dynamic scoring of gateways based on performance
       5. get_list() generates an ordered (prioritized) list to be used for a given request